-November 3rd is National Sandwich Day – finally a day to load up on carbs guilt-free!
-Whether it be a luxurious layering of sundried tomatoes on a rosemary focaccia or a simple cheese toastie, today is the day we give thanks to the beautiful and versatile creation that is the sandwich (some might even say it’s the best thing since sliced bread…).
+Everybody loves a sandwich, so much so in fact, that it even has its own national day on 3rd November.
+Whether it be a luxurious layering of sundried tomatoes on a rosemary focaccia or a simple cheese toastie, this versatile creation is enjoyed by the nation, (some might even say it’s the best thing since sliced bread…).

 So, your mind is beginning to flourish with ideas of all the magnificent combinations that you can sink those pearly whites into – but what happens if those pearly whites are currently hosting braces?
-We asked our orthodontist Stephan Nel for his top tips on sandwich munching during your orthodontic treatment:
+We asked orthodontist Stephan Nel from our Bracknell practice for his top tips on sandwich munching during your orthodontic treatment: